san-ban007/Sagemaker-NeRF/README.md

 # Sagemaker-NeRF
 This repository is dedicated to testing various AWS services for training and deploying Neural Radiance Field (NeRF) models.
 The experiments focus on a synthetic dataset of rendered foraminifera images, created using Blender.
 The dataset includes multi-view images, corresponding camera paths, and a transforms.json file required for NeRF training.
-You can access the dataset here: [insert link].
+You can access the dataset here: https://drive.google.com/file/d/17Y7xBdskdZcGmioIJHAiiLbMc8wilvK6/view?usp=sharing

 ## Requirements